ava-labs/avalanche-docs/docs/subnets/elastic-subnets-parameters-reference.md

 * `AssetID` must not be the Empty ID.
 * `AssetID` must not be AVAX ID.

-`InitialSupply uint64`: the initial amount of subnet assets.
+`InitialSupply uint64`: the initial amount of Subnet assets.
 Constraints:

 * `InitialSupply` must be larger than zero.

-`MaximumSupply uint64`: the maximum amount of subnet assets.
+`MaximumSupply uint64`: the maximum amount of Subnet assets.
 Constraints:

 * `MaximumSupply` must be larger or equal to `InitialSupply`.